ubfx/BinDiffHelper/Readme.md

 gradle
 ```

+This will build both BinExport in the respective submodule and BinDiffHelper in the parent directory.
 There should have been a .zip-File created in the dist directory.
 Use that .zip File to install according to the instructions above.

 ## Development / Debugging setup
 Sometimes it's useful to be able to debug the extension together with Ghidra, here are some notes on that: